Model showcases Collette Dinnigan at Paris Fashion Week

 Creative Director, Diane von Furstenberg

 "Wool is the greatest fabric for tailoring, which was an important part of the Fall/Winter collection.
 It can come in so many ways that it can find its place in all seasons, from tropical wool for extremely hot climates to heavy woolens for rough outdoor weather.
 In the new collection we focused on extreme density given by a compact and close weft construction.
 This also gives a very rounded surface and turns seams into a very fine line.
 Our second focus went to wool crepes, which can have the same density and opaque aspect but has a characteristic natural give.
-Used in closely tailored dresses, this material gives a sense of freedom to the woman without involving artificial fibers in the weave composition.
+Used in closely tailored dresses, this material gives a sense of freedom to the woman without involving artificial fibres in the weave composition.
 The very fine quality of yarns obviously makes a difference in terms of price.
 Wool represents probably 35% of fabric used in this Fall collection but, as I said, is an important asset in every collection throughout the year."

 Creative Director, Bottega Veneta